-I've been through a lot, but here we go...
-I'm Rescue Diver.
-Literally "rescue diver."
+I've been through a bit, but here it is...
+I'm a Rescue Diver.
+Literally "rescue diver".
 The training is very physical.
 Exhausting, but exciting!

 My mission: to save people

 I took the course with a Finn, Christian.
-Tougher than me, and much more talented for buoy and surface towing.
-But under the water, despite my size less powerful, as I dive since longer than him, I was most comfortable.
+He was stronger than me, and much better at throwing buoys and pulling on the surface.
+But underwater, despite my less powerful size, as I have been diving longer than him, I was the most comfortable.

 In short, we formed a perfect pair, well complementary.